The Music City Miracle: The Greatest Moment in Titans History?

 The Music City Miracle was not a forward pass, according to the NFL rulebook and clarification of its rules.

 According to the rulebook, “A pass is the movement of the ball caused by a player throwing, shoving, or pushing it.
 If a passer is throwing toward the opponent’s goal line, it is a forward pass.(Rule 3, Section 22, Article 1) In the case of the Music City Miracle, Frank Wycheck’s lateral pass to Kevin Dyson in the 2000 AFC Wild Card game was deemed a lateral because Wycheck threw the ball parallel to the line of scrimmage.
-The play was confirmed after a review by the officials on the field.
+The play was confirmed after an analysis by the officials on the field.
 While there may be debates or differing opinions on the legality of the play, as per the NFL rulebook, the Music City Miracle was a legal lateral pass.

 Riley-mccullough-m5pz9d6mfuk-unsplash